Babbe03/prof-web/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my  is Hugo Apéro.
-Nice to meet you.
+  Hi, my name is Abbe Knutsson.
+It is great to have you.
 ---

 <!-- this is a subheadline -->
-I'm a Hugo theme you'll want to hang out with. :fr:
+I am the author of this website, and a Swede who is trying to survive the Nashville heat. :sweden: :us:

-The page you are reading is based on a markdown file- look in `content/about/` to edit.
-There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.
+What you are reading right now is my final project for my Educational Psychology class, PSY-PC 2600, at Vanderbilt University taught by Professor Leigh Scheer.